 This is the longest period of time I’ve ever worked on a blog post!
 Over the whole of 2016, I set myself a challenge to do one thing every single month that scared me – really scared me.
-This is the story of my 2016 Challenge, what it taught me, and why it really doesn’t matter that I failed in the end…
+This is the story of my year spent facing fears through travel, what it taught me, and why it really doesn’t matter that I failed in the end…

 I was terrified.
 Worst-case-scenarios ran constantly through my mind, and I felt sick with nerves as we braved the icy slopes.
 But two very important things happened.
 Number one – I was, for the first time, completely distracted from my pain and totally focused on something else.
-I was also having fun, something which was pretty rare for me back then.
+I was also having fun, something which was pretty rare for me at the time.
 Number two, and more important – I was proud of myself.
-I tried something new, I wasn’t terrible at it (I was even pretty good) and I earned praise from some of the people around me.
+I tried something new, I wasn’t terrible at it, and I earned praise from some of the people around me.
 It was a pretty small achievement, but it was enough to make me feel proud of myself.
-And that was such a huge boost for my self confidence.
+And that was such a huge boost for my self-confidence.

 Suddenly, I realised that this was what would “fix” me.
-That by trying new things and pushing myself to new and untested limits, I could not only distract myself from my heartbreak, but I could start to repair my self esteem and even – maybe – start to move on.
+That by trying new things and pushing myself to new and untested limits, by facing fears through travel, I could not only distract myself from my heartbreak, but I could start to repair my self-esteem and even – maybe – start to move on.
 And so, a challenge was born.

 Twelve Months Twelve Fears: Month by Month

 January – Skiing for the first time ever.

 February – Set off on my first long-term solo backpacking trip.

 May – Two Things: Tried windsurfing for the first time in Paros, and shared a deeply personal post on my blog that I had previously been much too scared to write.

 July – Missed (and realised that I was failing the challenge).